seanblanchfield/blog/current/_posts/2022-05-11-real-time-device-power-meters-in-home-assistant.md

 {% endraw %}

 ## Creating the Power Meter Cards
 I placed the power meter code in the `yaml` file corresponding to a dashboard that I manage manually.
-If I was was managing dashboards from the UI (as you probably are), I would have placed the code below in "manual" cards.
+If I was managing dashboards from the UI (as you probably are), I would have placed the code below in "manual" cards.

 The main graphic is a native gauge card, defined as follows: